quantnetwork/overledger-sdk-javascript/examples/bitcoin-scripts/README.md

 node create-p2sh-payment-channel.js
 ```

+It gives the `p2sh` smart contract address (`p2wsh` address in case of a SegWit address), the scriptPubKey (output script), and the redeem script (witness script in case of a p2wsh adress and both in case of a p2sh-p2wsh) that should be provided to redeem or refund the bitcoin at the smart contract address.

 #### Fund the smart contract address

 After having performed the necessary changes to the script with the fields obtained at the previous creation step, you should run:

-For example, in the case of a `p2sh` smart contract address, you should run:
+For example, to fund the `p2sh` smart contract address you obtained at the previous step, you should run:

 ```
 node fund-p2sh-payment-channel.js